 How to Find AD User and List Properties with Get-ADUser

-To display the list of all domain user accounts, run this command:
+To display the list of all domain user accounts:

 Get-ADUser -filter *

-To display the properties of a specific user, use the –Identity
+To get the properties of a specific user, use the –Identity

 parameter.
 Identity can be a username, login (SAMAccountName), DN (Distinguished Name), SID, or GUID.